thatlittlemoonfromstarwars/Dstar-lite-pathplanner/README.md

 This software is an implementation of the D*-Lite algorithm as explained in [Koenig, 2002](http://idm-lab.org/bib/abstracts/papers/aaai02b.pdf).
 The D* Lite algorithm was developed by Sven Koenig and Maxim Likhachev for a faster more lightweight alternative to the D* algorithm (developed by Anthony Stentz in 1995).

-It's functionality has been extended to support dynamic robot and goal placement, as well as map saving and loading by Andor Siegers.
+It's functionality has been extended to support dynamic robot and goal placement, as well as map saving and loading.

 ## Dependencies
 * pip install pygame